"Changes in agricultural practices have caused variations in owl populations in Navarra over the last 25 years".

 19 | 10 | 2021

-The barn owl is no longer in the same places in Navarra as it was 25 years ago.
-A study carried out at the School of Sciences of the University of Navarra indicates that changes in agricultural practices, such as the withdrawal of barns and corrals -the usual place where these species nest- and the use of industrial warehouses as model of current construction in the fields, are relevant aspects that are causing the gradual disappearance of this species in the Comunidad Foral.
+The barn owl is no longer found in the same areas of Navarre as it was 25 years ago.
+A study conducted at the School of Science at the University of Navarra indicates that changes in agricultural practices—such as the withdrawal barns and pens (common nesting sites for this species) and the shift toward industrial warehouses as model current model in rural areas—are key factors contributing to the gradual disappearance of this species in the region.

 These are some of the conclusions drawn from research by Dr. Rubén Hernández Soto (Cárcar, 32 years old) and that have been reflected in his doctoral thesis titled "Barn Owl (Tyto alba): influence of captive breeding on its adult behavior and evaluation indirectly of its population evolution in Navarra.".